WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - Give the new repository the same name as our local repository.

-- Although the description is optional, lets enter the following: <mark> My first C# program</mark>.
+- Although the description is optional, let's enter the following: <mark> My first C# program</mark>.

 - Finally select <mark>Create Repository</mark>.